abutneva/starter-academic/content/authors/admin/_index.md

 - I am teaching Empirical Political Research sessions in Fall 2020, so if this area interests you, you can refer to my presentations, affiliated literature, and projects delivered by my students under "Featured Publications."
 I am open to suggestions and constructive criticism!
 - For an overview of my (collaborative) research projects at the Collaborative Research Center "Political Economy of Reforms" and my independent research, please refer to "Projects".
-- Lastly, check out my academic record under "CV."
+- Lastly, check out my academic record under [CV](https://aleksandra-butneva.netlify.app/files/cv.pdf).

 </div>